mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

   - fuzzing
 ---

-Fuzz testing is a cool technique for finding bugs in software, especially security critical bugs.
-I recently discovered that Nix is a great way to perform fuzz testing, as it eliminates a lot of gruntwork that's normally part of the fuzz testing workflow.
+Fuzz testing is a technique for automatically uncovering bugs in software.
+It exposes a lot of bugs, especially security critical ones, but it's a pain to set up.

+It turns out that Nix is a great tool for eliminating the gruntwork from the fuzz testing, even for a beginner like me to both Nix and fuzz testing.

+## A preview of the solution

-I created a Nix configuration that lets you fuzz test an open-source PDF reader with a single command:
+I'm going to show you the process I used to create the fuzzing workflow step by step, but here's the end result: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:

 ```bash
 nix run gitlab:mtlynch/fuzz-xpdf
 ```

+The command should work on any Linux system with Nix installed, and maybe MacOS, too.

+Here's everything that happens when you run the command above:

+1. Nix downloads all tools and dependencies for the PDF reader itself and the testing toolchain.
-1. Compiles an open-source PDF reader from source with proper instrumentation for fuzz testing
+1. Nix compiles an open-source PDF reader from source with proper instrumentation for fuzz testing.
-1. Downloads a set of edge-case PDFs to use as a basis for generating inputs
+1. Nix downloads a set of edge-case PDFs to use as a basis for generating inputs for testing.
-1. Fuzz tests the PDF reader and reports PDFs that caused crashes
+1. Nix automatically generates new PDFs, feeds them to the PDF reader, and reports which inputs caused the PDF reader to crash.

 So, that's neat!
 You don't have to hunt around for all the tools in the toolchain for compiling xpdf.
 You just run the command above, and it will install everything for you.

-What's more, if you want to change the compilation options or compile a different version of xpdf, you can make simple changes to a single file.
+What's more, if you want to change the compilation options or test a different version of the PDF reader, you can make simple changes to a single file.
+And hopefully, the methodology I show allows you to apply the same techniques to other projects.

 ## What's fuzz testing?

-Fuzz testing or "fuzzing" is a way of finding bugs in program by randomly changing its input and checking if the program crashes trying to read the modified input.
+Fuzz testing or "fuzzing" is a way of finding bugs in program by feeding it randomly generated input.

-For example, if you wanted to fuzz test a program that resized JPEG images, you could test it by starting with a valid JPEG, then randomly modifying the file and having your resizer open each version looking for crashes.
-If your program crashes, it reveals that your program is not robust against malformed input.
-These types of bugs often have security implications.
+For example, if you wanted to fuzz test a program that resized JPEG images, the workflow would look like this:

+1. Take a set of valid and/or malformed JPEG image files.
+1. Randomly select one of the input files and randomly mutate it (flip some bits, add some data, delete some data).
+1. Feed the mutated input file to the image resizing program.
+1. If the mutated input caused the program to crash or hang, save the input for later analysis.
+1. Go back to step (2)

+Fuzz testing often reveals security-critical bugs.

+### Code-path-aware fuzzing

+Modern fuzzers are even smarter than random, as they trace execution within a program.
+So if the fuzzing tool mutates an input file, feeds it to the target program, and then the program executes a piece of code that no other input has triggered, the fuzzer tries more mutations from there to try to execute less-traveled code paths, as that's often where bugs lie.

 ### Why fuzzing is hard